bayareagamedevs/policies/reporting_guidelines.md

 * Nothing (if we determine no code of conduct violation occurred).
 * A private reprimand from the Code of Conduct response team to the individual(s) involved.
 * A public reprimand.
-* An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or IRC).
+* An imposed vacation (i.e. asking someone to "take a week off" from the Slack group or other events).
 * A permanent or temporary ban from some or all Bay Area Game Devs spaces (events, meetings, mailing lists, IRC, etc.)
 * A request to engage in mediation and/or an accountability plan.